ncatlab/nlab-content/pages/6/4/1/5/5146/content.md

 Things can be complicated!

-1. The homotopy type of $X$ is not be determined by $A$ (hence 'a' rather than 'the" realisation) , so that raises the additional problem of classifying the realisations.
+1. The homotopy type of $X$ is not always determined by $A$ (hence 'a' rather than 'the" realisation) , so that raises the additional problem of classifying the realisations.

 1. Not all $\Pi$-algebras can be realised, in fact